Internationally renowned wine writer donates his papers to world’s greatest wine library

 A research tool locally and globally

-Currently the UC Davis Library is working to digitize the collection so that it can be a resource for not just UC Davis students, but for researchers throughout the globe.
+Currently the library is working to digitize the collection so that it can be a resource for not just UC Davis students, but for researchers throughout the globe.

 “My hope is that digitization will one day make it universally available,” Johnson said.

-This digitizing effort is not only a fulfillment of Johnson’s wish, but also an important part of the UC Davis Library’s strategy for the future.
+This digitizing effort is not only a fulfillment of Johnson’s wish, but also an important part of the library’s strategy for the future.

 “We see ourselves as stewards for the world on this,” said Borg to Decanter.com.
 “We don’t just want to protect these works but to make them accessible for everyone.
 The bigger picture here is to make connections and enable discoveries.”

 In addition to providing a tool to researchers globally, the library hopes that Johnson’s donation will help attract others in the wine business to the UC Davis Library.

 Additionally, the idea that the Johnson collection would plant the seed in the minds of other reputable wine writers that they, too, might one day lodge their papers at the UC Davis Library is already bearing fruit: his donation has already helped inspire fellow wine writers Jancis Robinson, Bob Thompson and Charles Sullivan to donate their papers to the library as well.

 Born in 1939, Johnson grew up in London as the son of a barrister — a lawyer who worked at higher levels of court.
 Johnson was educated at Rugby School, one of the oldest independent schools in Britain, and then King’s College in Cambridge, where he is currently a Fellow Commoner.